bodywork-ml/bodywork-core/docs/cli_reference.md

 $ kubectl exec DEBUG_DEPLOYMENT_POD_NAME -n YOUR_NAMESPACE -it -- /bin/bash
 ```

-Once you're finished debugging, tear-down the deployment using,
+Once you're finished debugging, the deployment can be shut-down using,

 ```shell
 $ kubectl delete deployment DEBUG_DEPLOYMENT_NAME -n YOUR_NAMESPACE